-Sometimes you or your prescriber may seek a medical exception to get health care services for drugs not covered or for which health care services are denied through precertification and/or step therapy.
-You or your prescriber can contact us and will need to provide us with the required clinical documentation.
-Any waiver granted as a result of a medical exception shall be based upon an individual, case by case determination, and will not apply or extend to other covered persons.
+Sometimes you or your provider may ask for a medical exception for drugs that are not covered or for which coverage was denied.
+You, someone who represents you or your provider can contact us.
+You will need to provide us with clinical documentation.
+Any exception granted is based upon an individual and is a case-by-case decision that will not apply to other members.